 Dealspwn: "We've tried our absolute best to muster some form of excitement about Driveclub, but have completely failed to do so.
+Until now."

 Best looking weather system I've ever seen.
 We haven't even see the snow yet or the weather at night.
 Can't wait to see more preferably on gamersyde.